Skip to main content

 Nailing MDF

-MDF glues
+MDF adhesives

-Different corner joints for MDF
+Different corner joints in MDF

 Angled connection

-Then order your customised MDF at OPMAATZAGEN.nl!
+Then order your customised MDF from OPMAATZAGEN.nl!

 Check out our offer in the webshop